EU-Actors: European Council

 Parliamentary system

-Current Government: Coalition government of Unity, Reform Party, National Alliance "All For Latvia!" - "For Fatherland and Freedom/LNNK", Union of Greens and Farmers
+Current Government: Coalition government of Unity, Union of Greens and Farmers, and The Progressives.

 Treaty revisions in the law of the Member State: Parliament adopts international treaties with a 2/3 majority (Art.
 68 (1), (2)).
 A 2/3 majority is required to amend the Constitution after at least three readings.
 A referendum on membership of the European Union can be initiated by half of the members of Parliament (Art.
 68 (4)).